Mosholu Parkway: Context

 In the 1870s, landscape architect Frederick Law Olmsted envisioned a greenbelt across the Bronx, consisting of parks and parkways that would align with existing geography.
 However, in 1877, the city declined to act upon his plan.
 Around the same time, New York Herald editor John Mullaly pushed for the creation of parks in New York City, particularly lauding the Van Cortlandt and Pell families' properties in the western and eastern Bronx respectively.
 He formed the New York Park Association in November 1881.
 There were objections to the system, which would apparently be too far from Manhattan, in addition to precluding development on the parks' sites.
 However, newspapers and prominent lobbyists, who supported such a park system, were able to petition the bill into the New York State Senate, and later, the New York State Assembly (the legislature's lower house).

 In June 1884, Governor Grover Cleveland signed the New Parks Act into law, authorizing the creation of the park system.
 The system consisted of three parkways and six parks, with Bronx Park at the center of the system.
 Bronx Park was connected to Van Cortlandt Park in the northwest via Mosholu Parkway; to Pelham Bay Park in the east via Pelham Parkway; and to Crotona Park in the south via Crotona Parkway.
 There were no direct connections to Claremont Park and St. Mary's Park, the other two parks in the system.

-Reconstruction

 The road was reconstructed between 1935 and 1937, including widening the entire parkway, making the section from the Saw Mill to Gun Hill Road, replacing the intersection at Jerome Avenue with an overpass, and installing a wide median between Marion Avenue and the Grand Concourse.

 Transportation

-The Bx28 runs on Mosholu Parkway between Paul Avenue and Bainbridge Avenue.
-The Bx1, Bx2, Bx10, Bx26, Bx38 runs to/from Fordham and the BxM4 have short segments on Jerome Avenue.
+The following bus routes serve Mosholu Parkway: